pa2nther/frontend-nanodegree-feedreader/README.md

+This is a project that reads feeds and displays them to the viewer.
+It uses jasmine to test whether it functions correctly.
+The tests are held in the jasmine/spec folder.
+The feed information is contained in the js folder.
+To change feed information the file in the js folder should be changed.
+To add new tests update the file in the jasmine/spec folder-filename is feedreader.

 # Project Overview

 In this project you are given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
 That's where you come in.